AmirBuddy/video-downloader/README.md

 ## `.m3u8` Links and HLS Streaming

+### Introduction to HLS, M3U8, and FFmpeg
+- **HLS (HTTP Live Streaming):**:

+      HLS is a streaming communication protocol created by Apple.
+It is used for delivering audio and video content over HTTP.
+HLS breaks the video into small chunks (usually 10-15 seconds) that are sent to the client and played back in real-time.
+This allows for adaptive bitrate streaming where the client can switch between different video qualities based on the available bandwidth.

+- **M3U8:**:

+      M3U8 is a file format used by HLS for listing the video segments.
+It contains URLs pointing to the segments of the video (often in .ts format).
+The file itself is a text file formatted in a specific way, listing different streams and media segments.

+- **FFmpeg:**

+      FFmpeg is a powerful multimedia framework used for decoding, encoding, transcoding, muxing, demuxing, streaming, and playing almost any type of multimedia content.
+In this project, it is used for concatenating the video segments (in .ts format) into a single playable video file.

 ### What is `.m3u8`?

 `.m3u8` is a playlist file format used for HTTP Live Streaming (HLS).
 It is used to define the video segments that make up a video stream.